TheGenocides/holybooks/README.md

 client.fetch_ayah("2:255", "en.pickthall") #Retrives a verse from the Quran api.
 This will get chapter 2, verse 255.
 The second argument is the translation, if None specified the default translation is your quran_translation in your client instance.

 client.fetch_verse("Genesis", "1:10", "kjv") #Retrives verses from the Bible API.
 This will get Genesis chapter 1, verse 1-10.
-The second argument is the translation, if None specified the default translation is your quran_translation in your client instance.
+The second argument is the translation, if None specified the default translation is your bible_translation in your client instance.
 ```

 ## API's That I Used